 Pow!
 Bang!
 Boom!
 Great!
-Just when you thought your day couldn’t get any worse you get into a fender bender.
+Just when you thought your day couldn’t get any worse, you get into a fender bender.
 Thankfully, you have comprehensive collision coverage on your auto insurance.
 So, your vehicle will be repaired as good as new, right?
 Well….not exactly.

 - Money: Purchasing those lower-cost non-OEM parts might cost the insurer less.
 But what about your own wallet?
 OEM parts keep your vehicle closer to its original state and will boost the value of your vehicle when it’s time to trade it in or resell it.
 Dealers are trained to check the repair history on vehicles being traded in, so you’re more likely to get a better value with the car fully intact with original OEM parts.
 This brings us to the last point.

 Ultimately, you should have the right to decide which parts are used to repair your vehicle.
-And there are a few insurance companies which request the use of OEM parts as a matter of policy.
-Thomas Walsh, Director of Claims at Oregon Mutual Insurance, says “We … use OEM parts for exterior sheet metal and safety items (i.e. headlamps).
+And a few insurance companies request using OEM parts as a matter of policy.
+Thomas Walsh, Director of Claims at Oregon Mutual Insurance, says, “We … use OEM parts for exterior sheet metal and safety items (i.e., headlamps).
 We ask .. the shop to use OEM if [we] notice aftermarket parts on the estimate.”
 Other insurance companies like Safeco sell OEM add-ons or endorsements to complement your existing policy and ensure that OEM parts are covered.
 So be sure to read the fine print of your insurance policy and talk to your agent.
 Your agent is your advocate representing your best interests … even when your insurer’s corporate policies may not.